-Once you view quality sleep and rest as one of the motivations to make space for it will increase, so you can start changing your beliefs by reframing them.
+Once you view getting quality sleep and rest as motivation, your desire to make space for it will increase.
+To encourage this, you can start to change your beliefs by reframing them.
 For example, you might say to yourself:

-I’m going to catch a few Z’s → If you snooze, you win!
+I’m going to catch a few Zzzs → If you snooze, you win!

-Reframe your mindset to see sleep for what it is—something that is essential for you to be at your best, mentally and physically.
+Reframe your mindset to see sleep for what it is — something that is essential for you to be at your best, mentally, emotionally, and physically.

 When you show up to work well-rested, you think faster, have more energy, and are able to access more creativity.

-3 Steps to Change Your Mindset and Get More Zzs
+3 Steps to Change Your Mindset and Get More Zzzs

-Step One: Become aware of your mindset around sleep and how it may be negatively impacting you.
+Step 1: Become aware of your mindset around sleep and how it may be negatively impacting you.

-Step Two: Assess what needs to be adjusted in your routine.
-Start by working backwards.
+Step 2: Assess what needs to be adjusted in your routine.
+Start by working backward.
 Look at what’s taking time away from your rest and see what you can rearrange in your schedule to regain control of this time.

 The Bottom Line

-Changing your mindset around sleep and rest will make it easier for you to get the rest you desperately need to perform at your best.
+Changing your mindset around sleep will make it easier for you to get the rest you desperately need to perform at your best.

 Many people need guidance in finding the motivation they need to change their mindset around sleep and rest.
 They may also find themselves confronting external factors that make it difficult for them to get quality sleep.
-If you’re struggling to prioritize your schedule, our life coaches can help optimize your time.
+If you’re struggling to prioritize your schedule and improve your overall well-being, consider working with an Arootah coach.